 Learn a New Skill

-Whether it’s coding, piano, or macramé, learning a new skill can provide purpose, boost self-esteem, and add a little flair to your CV.
+Whether it’s coding, piano, or macramé, or photography, learning a new skill can provide purpose, boost self-esteem, and add a little flair to your CV.
 Sure, macramé may not draw the eyes of a recruiter but the organisational skills that come with such complicated wool work, might.

 Try an Online Course